BasicWolf/zblog/src/content/articles/2023_02_21_specification_by_example/specification_by_example.rst

 ========

 Specification by Example is Behaviour-Driven Development.
-Gojko Adzic avoided the term since it was too ambiguous, and the meaning changed all the time.
+Gojko Adzic avoided the term since it was too ambiguous, and the meaning was changing all the time.
-It's been almost fifteen years later since the book was written, and BDD is still ambiguous and misunderstood by large and small companies alike.
+It's been almost fifteen years since the book was written, and BDD is still ambiguous and misunderstood by large and small companies alike.

 In one company, the team was participating in meetings with the clients, and together they derived scope from the business goals.
-They even documented key examples that the customer provided.
+They even documented the key examples that the customer provided.
 But it never went further - the specifications were extracted to JIRA tickets hierarchy and remained there never to be seen again, once the tickets got closed.